loimos/2023-loimos-scripts-sc/README.md

 # Loimos SC23 Run Scripts

 Loimos is a codebase for modeling the spread of infectious diseases.
-The sourcecode for the simulator itself may be found in the main [Loimos project repository](https://github.com/loimos/loimos).
+The source code for the simulator itself may be found in the main [Loimos project repository](https://github.com/loimos/loimos).
 This repository contains supplementary scripts used to:
 1. Run Loimos in larger many-run experiments.
 2. Parse and summarize the resulting output.
 3. Generate plots similar to those presented in the paper from those results.